Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Class Creation

 \item Maximum Re-identification Risk (Maximum RR), which is the chance of success that an attack against privacy can have and re-identify at least one of the holders present in a data set, being:

-\item Non-Uniform Entropy (NUE): compares the difference before and after the anonymization of the equivalence size of the classes in the whole dataset and individually for each of the attributes.
-The formula assumes that the quotient is always less than or equal to 100, as the CES of i can only increase during preparation.
-Thus, the negative logarithm of the ratio is always a positive number and the sum of all of them shows the entropy of the attribute.
+\item Non-Uniform Entropy (NUE): compares the difference before and after the anonymization of the equivalence size of the classes in the whole dataset and individually for each attribute.
+The formula assumes the quotient is always less than or equal to 100, as the CES of i can only increase during preparation.
+Thus, the negative logarithm of the ratio is always a positive number, and the sum of all shows the attribute's entropy.
 The closer the value of NUE is to 1, the smaller the loss of variable information during the anonymization from D to Dz.
 (PRASSER; BILD; KUHN, 2016)

-\item Intensity of Generalization (IG): identifies the loss of information between the original set and the anonymized set from the sum of the amount of values that were modified during anonymization (SWEENEY, 2002).
-Where: I is the indicator function, that is, when AijAzij it assumes value 1, otherwise it assumes value 0. n is the total number of lines, p is the total number of attributes, D is the original set and Dz is the anonymous set.
-Therefore, IG(D, Dz) = 1 if there is no modification of the indirect identifiers.
-The more categorizations and deletions occur, the loss of information increases and the GI approaches zero.
+\item Intensity of Generalization (IG): identifies the loss of information between the original set and the anonymized set from the sum of the number of values modified during anonymization (SWEENEY, 2002).
+Where: I is the indicator function, that is, when AijAzij assumes value 1, otherwise it assumes value 0. n is the total number of lines, p is the total number of attributes, D is the original set and Dz is the anonymous set.
+Therefore, IG(D, Dz) = 1 if no indirect identifiers are modified.
+The more categorizations and deletions occur, the more the loss of information increases and the IG approaches zero.
 If all the values of the indirect indicators undergo suppression or categorization, we have IG(D, Dz) = 0.
-We use the GI to compute the amount of values that were modified in the preparation, comparing the equality of the values before and after in all the rows i and columns j of both sets, with the following formula:
+We use the IG to compute the number of values that were modified in the preparation, comparing the equality of the values before and after in all the rows i and columns j of both sets with the following formula:

 \item General Granularity (GG): compares the distinct amount of existing values in a variable before and after anonymization to show the loss of information.
-Where QAzn is the distinct number of values existing in Az after preparation and QAn is the distinct number of values before preparation.
+Where QAzn is the distinct number of values existing in Az after preparation, and QAn is the distinct number of values before preparation.
 The closer the value of GG is to 100, the smaller the loss of quality of information from A during anonymization.
 (IYENGAR, 2002)

 \item Specific purpose method: compares models derived from different ways of preparing the same data set.
-For example, developing a classifier with machine learning and using the results of accuracy, sensitivity, specificity, among others to measure the effects of anonymization.
+For example, developing a classifier with machine learning and using the results of accuracy, sensitivity, and specificity, among others, to measure the effects of anonymization.
 (Pnumber, 2016)

 \end{itemize}